Presumption; or, the Fate of Frankenstein: Mary Shelley

 Presumption was seen by Mary Shelley and her father William Godwin on 29 August 1823 at the English Opera House shortly after her return to England.
-Shelley approved of the way the Creature, played by T.P.
-Cooke in over 350 performances during his acting career, was represented by a series of dashes in the advertising.
+Shelley approved of the way the Creature, played by T. P. Cooke in over 350 performances during his acting career, was represented by a series of dashes in the advertising.
 To capitalise on the success of the play, Godwin arranged for his daughter's novel Frankenstein to be reprinted in two volumes with emendations by himself.

-Mary Shelley, writing to her and her late husband's friend Leigh Hunt, said of the play:
+Shelley, writing to her late husband's friend Leigh Hunt, said of the play: